James Foley killers 'wanted $132m ransom'

 There are estimated to be about 3,000 citizens from Western countries currently fighting for IS in Iraq and Syria, the London-based Royal United Service Institute (Rusi) says.

 According to Rusi, the majority are believed to be from the UK, Belgium, the Netherlands, Germany, France and the Nordic nations.

 The UK government says up to 400 British nationals are fighting alongside militant groups.

 But these jihadists are said to be far outnumbered by volunteers from Arab nations such as Tunisia, Morocco and Saudi Arabia.

 A June 2014 report from the New York-based consultancy the Soufan Group suggested people from at least 81 different countries had become involved, including citizens from Australia, the US, Canada, Ireland, and Spain.

-Sources: Rusi, Soufan Group, BBC Analysis and Research'No intelligence failure'
+Sources: Rusi, Soufan Group, BBC Analysis and Research

 The US defence department has revealed that the US "attempted a rescue operation recently to free a number of American hostages held in Syria".

 "Unfortunately, the mission was not successful because the hostages were not present at the targeted location."

 It was the first time the US government had acknowledged that its forces had operated in Syria since the country's civil war began in 2011.